Choosing a Special Education School

 Researching programs that tie into your child’s strengths or areas of interest are a good start.
 School districts can also be helpful in recommending programs, particularly if other students in the district have been placed there.
 A qualified educational consultant or advocate may also be hired to assist families interested in moving their child to an alternate school.

 The best time to tour a school is when classes are in session.
 This gives parents an idea of day-to-day operations as well as a sense of how comfortable their child will be in the environment.
-Many families visit along with their child; this allows the child to get a first-hand impression and form their own opinion.
 Meeting teachers, clinical staff and even some attending students can also be helpful in easing concerns.

 A Good Read